torukita/smbus/README.md

-# go-smbus
+# smbus
 Go bindings for the System Management Bus (SMBus) kernel interface This package provides simple bindings for the SMBus interfaces provided by the i2c-dev driver.
-I wrote this for the Raspberry Pi platform.
+I wrote this based on https://github.com/corrupt/go-smbus

 **This code is largely untested.
 I'll happily accept a pull request for any bugs you might find**

 ## Installation

-    go get github.com/corrupt/go-smbus
+    go get github.com/torukita/smbus

 ## Usage